VirtualBrainLab/Urchin/README.md

 umr.setup()
 ```

-If you want to be a good citizen you can also call `umr.close()` to close your connection.
+Once you are done using the renderer you can call `umr.close()` to close your connection.

 ### Interaction